OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

 Receipt (`nrRecibo`) and batch protocol are stored separately on each event.
 Do not regenerate an event that is already sent or accepted unless D-1198 was accepted.
 Wave 1 only supports inclusion (`tpOper` 1).
-D-1106 and D-1121 are only flagged on the company in this version; they are not generated yet.
+If the company is subject to D-1106, generate that event after the trial balance (use `semAplic` when there are no reserve assets).
+If it is subject to D-1121, load inbound deductible documents or set *Declare no deductions*.

 ## Homologation checklist (Wave 1)